 About

-The Innate Immunity group, established in 2009, is focused on the study of Innate Immunity in health and disease.
-The team is located at IGTP and is part of the CIBERehd Consortium of the Spanish Government (ISCIII) and the AGAUR Research Quality Group 2021-SGR- 01186.
+The Innate Immunity Group, established in 2009, is focused on the study of innate immunity in health and disease.
+The team is located at IGTP and is part of the CIBERehd Consortium Group CB06/04/0033 and the AGAUR Research Quality Group 2021-SGR-01186.

-The group is conducting research on three important aspects of human pathology: liver disease, cancer and bacterial infection.
+The group conducts research on three important aspects of human pathology: liver disease, cancer and bacterial infection.

 The aim of its researchers is to define the role of innate immunity proteins as prognostic or diagnostic biomarkers of disease.
-They are also engaged in the study of macrophages as central drivers of innate immunity and developing new therapies that modulate their responses.
-In this context, tehir interests are at present mostly centred on the role of macrophage protein CD5L in the control of immune homeostasis and inflammatory disease.
+They are also engaged in the study of macrophages as central drivers of innate immunity and as targets for therapeutic intervention.
+In this context, their interests are currently mostly centered on the role of macrophage protein CD5L in the control of immune homeostasis, inflammatory disease and cancer.

 Innate Immunity research group